Cloudflare Workers Guide: Master Serverless Edge Computing

 - Sign up for Cloudflare: Create a free account at cloudflare.com

-wrangler auth login - Create your first worker:
+npx wrangler auth login - Create your first Cloudflare Worker:

 Related Content & Resources